Sunday, January 5, 2025

 Alicia made the trek to Party Girl's end of the table and sat down.
 "Ho-ly heckins!" she gasped.
 Across the entirety of the wall with the door she arrived through had been painted a mural of Party Girl.
 No - just her face.
 Teeth gleaming, face beaming.
 That was the Look the tabloids and press alike trampled each other over.

-"Why'd you think that?"
+"Why'd you think that?" asked Alicia.

 Party Girl shrugged.
 "You know, because you're not-" Alicia shot her a cautionary look.
 "You use big words."

-"An effluvient observation," replied Alicia.
+"An effluvient observation," Alicia replied.

 Alicia nodded.
 "Sounds like one."

-Tryystynn'n exploded through the door, gasping and ugly sweating. "'SUP!
-Peanut butter and jellies in da house!"
-Behind him arrived two pink serving carts.
+Two pink serving carts arrived behind him, pushed by a pair of servers with the same ubiquitous shade of golden tan as Party Girl and everyone else.
 If the servers weren't twins, they at least wanted to give that impression.
-Same ubiquitous shade of golden tan as Party Girl and everyone else.
-Atop the first cart were an identical pair of metal serving lids.
-The twin in charge of the first cart removed the lid, revealing two slices of white bread on a pink, heart-shaped plate.
+Atop the first cart sat an identical pair of metal serving lids.
+The twin in charge of the first cart removed the lid, revealing two slices of white, heart-shaped bread on a pink, heart-shaped plate.
 Under the second lid was a kitchen knife and a jar of smooth Oh Nuts peanut butter, which he spread with stunning precision.

-Party Girl mashed the already sopping-wet jelly side onto the peanut butter side, raised the structurally unsound sandwich to her lips, and took a greedy bite.
-Pinkish-orangish-mostly brown goo seeped out of the edges and onto her perfectly manicured fingers and down her wrists.
 "You ate already, right?" mumbled Party Girl through a half-chewed mouthful of peanut butter and jellies.
 Jellies had smeared onto her lips, and another bite soaked both cheeks and a bit of her nose with the hideous fruit gestalt.
 Alicia shook her head as she watched in horrified silence.
 "Oh wow.
 You're gonna be hungry."
 Another pregnant pause.
 "So…?
 Your plan?"

 Alicia recalled the list of injuries Party Girl suffered in her encounter with Black Violet and wished there were any other way.
 "I guess I'll call her out after our match?"
+Alicia suggested.
 Beneath a dripping mask of jellies, Alicia's tag partner looked unimpressed.

 Alicia felt like she was taking a test for a class she never attended.
 "Party Girl, I don't want to have the match.
 What do you think I should I do?"